LOCALS SPECIAL: Cairns locals save 30% by using code LOCAL30 at checkout. Proof of address may be required.

 Your day will include as many as three dives at our amazing sites spread over the Norman, Hastings and Saxon reefs.
 Choose to dive with a buddy or for just $15 per person, let our expert guides show you the best sights beneath the waves.

-Our vessel, ReefQuest, is purpose built for diving, with a spacious dive deck, and only state of the art diving equipment.
+Our vessel, AquaQuest, is purpose built for diving, with a spacious dive deck, and only state of the art diving equipment.
 While on board, enjoy large sun decks and air conditioned indoor spaces.
-Fuel up between dives with delicious food and beverage options including a tropical buffet lunch.
+Fuel up between dives with delicious food and beverage options including a freshly pre-packed picnic lunch.

 Includes all equipment and tuition.
 Prices valid from 1 April 2020 to 31 March 2021.
 Taxes/Levies are per person, per day (subject to change without notice).
 Fee includes: Environmental Management Charge (EMC) $7.
 Fuel, Port, and Administration Charges $13.00.

-8am: Check in at Finger C, Cairns Marlin Marina
+8am: Check in at Finger B, Cairns Marlin Marina

 8.30am: Depart Cairns

-10.00am: Arrive at first snorkelling and diving site
+10.00am: Arrive at first snorkelling and diving site.
+Max dive duration 60 minutes

 12.45am: Move to second snorkelling and diving site and enjoy lunch